mathigon/textbooks/content/sequences/content.md

 ---

-{.todo} explicit equation
+For the triangle numbers we found a recursive equation that tells you the next term of the sequence in terms of its previous ones.
+For square numbers we can do even better – an equation that tells you the nth term directly, without first having to calculate all the previous ones:

+{.text-center} `x_n = n^2`

+Equations like this are called __explicit equations__.
+Later in this course, you will learn how to convert between recursive and explicit equations.

 ---

 ### Action Sequence Photography

-Remember the ley words we have defined so far: [terms](gloss:sequence-term) and [sequences](gloss:sequence), [recursive equations](gloss:sequence-recursive) and [explicit equations](gloss:sequence-explicit).
+Remember the key words we have defined so far: [terms](gloss:sequence-term) and [sequences](gloss:sequence), [recursive equations](gloss:sequence-recursive) and [explicit equations](gloss:sequence-explicit).
 They will appear again and again throughout this course.